 Cluster B Personality Disorders – Dramatic, Emotional, or Erratic

-Cluster B personality disorders lean toward dramatic characteristics like overly emotional or severe, erratic, or unpredictable behavior and thinking.
+Cluster B personality disorders lean toward dramatic characteristics such as being overly emotional, or severe, erratic, and unpredictable behavior or thinking.

 - Antisocial Personality Disorder